singhtanmay6735/Github-Automated-Analysis/docs/readme.md

-# Project Name: Mercor ML Assignment
+# Project Name: Github Profile Automated Analysis (Personal Ongoing Project)

 This project is designed to find the most technically complex repository among all the public repositories of a GitHub user.
 It utilizes Python, OpenAI APIs, langchain, and Cohere APIs to achieve this functionality.